UAE: Expat cabbie honoured for returning Dh100,000 left behind by passenger

 On the day of the incident, Abraham had discovered that one of the passengers he had dropped off had left behind a large sum of money in the taxi.
 Instead of keeping the money for himself, he returned the money to the Roads and Transport Authority (RTA), Dubai, thereby displaying high standards of decency and morality.

 This action earned him widespread praise from millions of Nigerians across the globe.
-Abraham was also honoured by the Pro Nigerian Group in UAE, as well as the Nigerian Embassy--- under the leadership of Ambassador Muhammad Dansanta Rimi, the Ambassador of the Federal Republic of Nigeria to United Arab Emirates--- in maintaining Nigeria's image through his honorable actions.
+Abraham was also honoured by the Pro Nigerian Group in UAE, as well as the Nigerian Embassy - under the leadership of Ambassador Muhammad Dansanta Rimi, the Ambassador of the Federal Republic of Nigeria to United Arab Emirates - in maintaining Nigeria's image through his honourable actions.

 He said: "Abraham's action should bring out the goodness in us, as well as letting the world know that Nigerians are not fraudulent [and] dishonest, rather we are hardworking, sincere, industrious, and responsible and above all law abiding."